Ripe wheat field symbolizes insetting through regenerative agriculture to reduce CO₂ emissions and promote sustainable supply chains.

 Schedule

-Ten farmers provided data about their farm and farming practices and then worked with agronomists from Klim to determine which regenerative methods would be most effective for their specific farm conditions.
+Ten farmers provided data on their farm and farming methods and then worked with Klim agronomists to determine which regenerative methods were most effective for their specific operating conditions.

 Applied practices